securekomodo/RansomwareSimulator/README.md

 # RansomwareSimulator
-Powershell script to emulate the "blast radius" of a ransomware infection.
+Multithreaded Powershell script to emulate the "blast radius" of a ransomware infection.
 Does not actually encrypt anything!

+Uses passive checks to test write priv to discovered files and reports on them.

 # Logic